-For SI: 1" = 25.4 mm; 1 pound per square foot [psf] = 0.0479 kPa lengths.
-Fasteners of equivalent or greater diameter and bending strength shall be permitted.
+For SI: 1" (in.) = 25.4 mm; 1 pound per square foot [psf] = 0.0479 kPa

 Table values are based on wood framing of Spruce-Pine-Fir or any wood species with a specific gravity of 0.42 or greater in 1. accordance with NDS.
 Required fastener minimum penetration shall be permitted to include thickness of wood structural panel sheathing materials.